williamtong/TILDA_defect_classification/README.md

 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** | 58.4% | 59.7% | 63.0% | 52.3% |

 We find the model c-2 is _nominally_ the best one.
 Overall all the models' accuracies are within the range of 50% to 65%.
 As already noted, larger kernels or more kernels do not necessarily produced the same results.
 In fact, the worst model is the 9x9 kernels with 16-32-64 kernels.
 Large kernels may not be flexible enough to capture the intracacies of the irregularity of the defects in our images.
 More kernels may end up cause the model to overfit the training data.

 **Model c-2 (7 x 7 kernels, 16 kernels in the first layer)**

 The following are the relevant confusion matrix for model c-2.
 Recall measures how many of the actual defects were flagged by the model.
-It is the best metric here because _a-priori_ we are not aware of any preference for a class, like we know the defect class is highly undesirable for the 2-class model and needs to be screened out.
+It is the best metric here because _a-priori_ we are not aware of any preference for a class.

 Here one can see the model performs especially well for the "thread error" and “objects” classes and poorly for the “hole” class.
 These are the most and least populous class in the data set, respectively, so this is all expected.